bhklab/MetaGxData/README.md

 [21] SuppDists_1.1-9.1  grid_3.2.0         tools_3.2.0        bitops_1.0-6       magrittr_1.5
 [26] RCurl_1.95-4.7     MASS_7.3-40

-All these packages are available on CRAN or Bioconductor.

 The latest version of MetaGxBreast and MetaGxOvarian and genefu, can be installed using the following commands: